 In this algorithm, K.CurrentSize and K.PreviousSize respectively represent the current number and the previous number of living nodes in the subnetwork of the subregion.
-At the beginning of the first period K.PreviousSize is initialized to zero.
 Initially, the sensor node checks its remaining energy RE_k , which must be greater than a threshold E{th} in order to participate in the current period.
 Each sensor node determines its position and its subregion using an embedded GPS or a location discovery algorithm.
 After that, all the sensors collect position coordinates, remaining energy, sensor node ID, and the number of their one-hop live neighbors during the information exchange.
-We suppose that both INFO packet and ActiveSleep packet contain two parts: header and data payload.
-The sensor id is included in the header, where the header size is 8 bits.
-The data part includes position coordinates (64 bits), remaining energy (32 bits), and the number of their one-hop live neighbors (8 bits).
-Therefore the size of the INFO packet is 112 bits.
-The ActiveSleep packet is 16 bits size, 8 bits for the header and 8 bits for data part that includes only sensor status (0 or 1) The sensors inside a same region cooperate to elect a leader.
-The selection criteria for the leader are (in order of priority):

-- (1) larger number of neighbors;

-- (2) larger remaining energy;

-- (3) and then, in case of equality, larger indexes.

-Once chosen, the leader collects information to formulate and solve the integer program which allows to build the set of active sensors in the sensing stage.
+The sensors inside a same region cooperate to elect a leader.
+The selection criteria for the leader, in order of priority, are: larger numbers of neighbors, larger remaining energy, and then in case of equality, larger index.
+Once chosen, the leader collects information to formulate and solve the integer program which allows to construct the set of active sensors in the sensing stage.